timOTdev/0034_web_developer_bootcamp/notes.md

 - DISALLOW COMMENTING IF NOT LOGGED IN
 - added to both get and post request to protect our routes
+- we use isLoggedIn middleware in our comments get and post route
 ```js
 // app.js
 var express = require("express");